 When friends and neighbors help each other, the entire community benefits.
 There is never a shortage of ways to volunteer and share your time, talents, and love to help someone in need.
 And if you are unable to volunteer, monetary donations can make a world of difference, as well.

 If you are interested in offering your time in Berks County, visit our Volunteer Portal to find current volunteer opportunities.
 There are a wide variety of opportunities to meet nearly every interest.

 Young, aspiring business leaders often play a significant role in the success of a town or community.
 Providing them with opportunities to continue their professional development can result in many benefits for the community, including new jobs, a stronger economy, and improved Corporate Social Responsibility (CSR).

-United Way supports its young business professionals in Berks County with Emerging Leaders United.
-ELU provides individuals aged 21-45 with personal and professional development sessions, as well as exclusive volunteer opportunities.
+- Emerging Leaders United provides individuals aged 21-45 with personal and professional development sessions, as well as exclusive volunteer opportunities

 4. Safety Net Services

 Misfortune can happen at any time, to anyone.
 The ability to provide families with shelter and other needs in times of crisis is a hallmark of a healthy, caring community.

 Many agencies and organizations provide these “safety net” services to Berks County residents in need.
 It is easy to support them and their efforts.
 Many of them welcome the help of volunteers, and when you make a donation to United Way, you’re helping to support this critical work.

 Regardless of a community’s size, age, and population, certain features and characteristics indicate its health and prosperity.
 Many hallmarks of a healthy community are dependent on its residents.
 When friends, neighbors, and coworkers work towards the common goals of helping those in need and improving lives, we all benefit.